hickory-dns/hickory-dns/CONTRIBUTING.md

 ## Understanding the design

-Please read the [Architecture](ARCHITECTURE.md) to understand the general design and layout of the Trust-DNS projects.
+Please read the [Architecture](ARCHITECTURE.md) to understand the general design and layout of the Hickory DNS projects.

 ## Submitting PRs